smorin/thoughts/THOUGHTS.md

 ## Contributing

-The thoughts system is part of HumanLayer.
+The thoughts system is open source.
 To contribute:

-1. Check out the implementation in `hlyr/src/commands/thoughts/`
+1. Check out the implementation in `src/commands/thoughts/`
-2. Read the original specification in `thoughts.md`
+2. Submit PRs to improve the thoughts system
-3. Submit PRs to improve the thoughts system
+3. Report issues on GitHub

 ---